mozack/abra2/README.md

 --in | One or more input BAMs delimited by comma
 --out | One or more output BAM's corresponding to the set of input BAMs --ref  | BWA indexed reference genome.
 --kmer | Comma delimited list of kmer lengths used for assembly.
 Smallest value is used by default, larger values are used if necessary.
-Ignored if kmer sizes are supplied in the target bed file.
+Omit if kmer sizes are supplied in the target bed file.
 --targets | BED file describing target assembly regions (Usually corresponds to capture targets) with optional kmer lengths for each region
 --working | Temp working directory